Frankfort wins big in sectional opener; Alco wins regular season finale

 Kohen Madden led the Campers with two hits, three RBIs and two walks.

-Jackson Resh, Landyn Ansel and Eli Imes also had two hits and each drove in one RBI.
+Jackson Resh, Landyn Ansel and Eli Imes also had two hits and each drove in one run.

 Myles Bascelli got the win in four innings, allowing three hits, one run and two walks with four strikeouts.